-Caitlin (aged 10, year 5) told me recently that 7 of her classmates have brand new iPhones – a quick look on the comparison sites shows the latest iPhone 8 is anywhere from £40 to £90 per month, which for a child of that age is outrageous.
+Last year, when Caitlin was 10 and in Year 5, she told me that 7 of her classmates had brand new iPhones – a quick look on the comparison sites shows the latest iPhone 8 is anywhere from £40 to £90 per month, which for a child of that age is outrageous.

 If the kids haven’t got iPhones, they’ve got iPods for texting.
 Sleepovers are being arranged via Snapchat, Facetiming is happening via iPads.

 Our kids are more connected than ever before.
 It makes the concept of a playdate rather last century, doesn’t it?

 I asked a group of mums on Facebook whether they thought this was a good idea and whether they would be allowing their kids phones.